 Labor Secretary Acosta defends role in Epstein plea deal, faults state prosecutors

-Labor Secretary Alexander Acosta pushed back Wednesday against calls for him to stand down over his past involvement in a plea deal for financier Jeffrey Epstein -- who was charged in federal court this week with sex trafficking.
+Labor Secretary Alexander Acosta pushed back Wednesday against calls for him to stand down over his past involvement in a plea deal for financier Jeffrey Epstein, who was charged in federal court this week with sex trafficking -- saying his office fought for a tougher punishment after state prosecutors were ready to let him "walk free."

-"Facts are important, and facts are being overlooked," he said in a press conference.
+"Facts are important, and facts are being overlooked," he said at a press conference, giving his most detailed account to date of the 2008 deal.

 TRUMP SAYS HE WAS 'NOT A FAN' OF JEFFREY EPSTEIN, DESPITE PAST COMMENTS

-Acosta, who was U.S. attorney for Florida in 2008, helped Epstein to secure a plea deal that resulted in an 18-month sentence — he served just 13 months.
+Acosta, who was U.S. attorney for Florida at the time, helped Epstein secure a plea deal that resulted in an 18-month sentence — he served just 13 months.
 The deal was criticized as lenient because Epstein could have faced a life sentence.
 Acosta negotiated a deal that resulted in two state solicitation charges, but no federal charges.

-But he said Wednesday that his office took charge after the Palm Beach state attorney's office was ready to let Epstein walk free, "no jail time, nothing."
-Acosta said this was unacceptable, and it was his office that secured jail time, restitution, and for Epstein to register as a sex offender.
+But he said Wednesday that his office intervened only after state prosecutors were ready to let Epstein walk free.

+“Simply put, the Palm Beach state attorney’s office was ready to let Epstein walk free, no jail time,” he said.
+“Prosecutors in my former office found this to be completely unacceptable.”

+Acosta argued that it was his office that secured jail time, restitution and for Epstein to register as a sex offender.

+"We believe that we proceeded appropriately, that's based on evidence, not just my opinion… there was value to getting a guilty plea and having him register," he said.

+Still, Acosta said what Epstein was accused of was "despicable" and his alleged crimes "absolutely deserve a stiffer sentence."

 Epstein was charged this week with sex trafficking and conspiracy during the early 2000s based on new evidence.
 Epstein pleaded not guilty on Monday in New York City federal court.